Danielovich/markdownposts/refactoring-some-mental-bin-an-extension-in-the-way.md

 }
 ```

 I am happy with the result.
 I didn’t sacrifice much but I like the approach better than the original.
-The point is not the code per se, but that I should always apply thought to what is an extensible type (or helper and utilities) and what is supposed to be closer to the actual type I am working on (in this cas it was the `Uri`).
+The point is not the code per se, but that I should always apply thought to what is an extensible type (or helper and utilities) and what is supposed to be closer to the actual type I am working on.
+In this cas it was the `Uri` but made better sense to also adjust the surrounding types.

 [You can find the whole commit and changes here](https://github.com/Danielovich/RubinStatic/commit/fa5224e141f0adfa5ed9a04d0e8ecd8841b51044).